fabio-rodriguez/linear-and-logistic-regression/README.md

 6. 'logistic regression for sex prediction.R' : Predicting sex (male or female) based on the height of people

+7. 'naive bayes, qda and lda models.R' : Practicing with prediction models and statistical measures using the confusion matrix.
+Predicting sex based on height with naive bayes and comparing qda and lda predicting numbers (2 or 7) classification.

 8. 'qda numbers predictor.R' : Using qda technique to make a numbers predictor using the minist data set.

+9.